Exabyte-io/documentation/docs/ui/right-sidebar.md

 # Invite a Friend

 The `Invite a Friend` option  <i class="zmdi zmdi-accounts-add zmdi-hc-border"></i> lets users send an email invitation to a friend or colleague who might also benefit from using our platform.
-Both the sender and recipient will get $10 in the form of Account balance credit when the new registration is approved.
+Both the sender and recipient will get a gift in the form of Account balance credit when the new registration is approved.

 # Logout

-The final `Logout` option <i class="zmdi zmdi-power zmdi-hc-border"></i> should be pressed once operations under the current Account have been completed.
-Other users can then login to the platform with their own combination of username/email and password credentials.
+The `Logout` option <i class="zmdi zmdi-power zmdi-hc-border"></i> should be pressed once operations under the current Account have been completed.
+Other users can then login to the platform with their own credentials.